ishaank17/VSD/README.md

 <details>
 	<summary>Task 1 and 2  </summary>

-# Day 0 - Tools Installation
+# Day 0
-We start by modeling the entire RISC-V processor using C code.
-This C model acts as a high-level specification of how the processor should behave.
-We compile and run applications on this model using tools like RISC-V GCC to make sure it works correctly.
-Once we're confident the C model is accurate, we move on to writing the actual hardware description in Verilog.
-The Verilog code for the processor only contains what is part of the processor’s instruction set and core logic.
-Peripherals and other modules (called IP blocks) are kept separate and reused as needed.
-These IP blocks can include analog components, macros, or gate-level netlists that are proven and ready to use.
-By integrating the processor core with these peripherals and IP blocks, we create the full System on Chip (SoC).
-Finally, to ensure everything works as expected, we run the same applications on the Verilog hardware model and check that the output matches the behavior of the C specification model.
-Key Differences Between Microcontroller and Microprocessor
-Microcontroller: A complete system on one chip, including CPU, memory, and peripherals.
-Used for embedded, specific tasks.
-Low cost and power-efficient.
-Microprocessor: Only the CPU core; needs external memory and peripherals to work.
-More powerful and flexible, used in PCs and complex systems.

-All concept explained using green block.Work only on the blue block .
-RTL are converted into gates which are properly placed and routed using and an or gate ff etc. No more if statement - basically only metal layers - it has only transitors. it makes a gds2 file .
-It has the information for the fabricator to to make the design.
-This gos thru various checks(DRC LVS).
-Then sent to factory (tape out).
-Factory gives back made chips (tape in).
-Then we connect all the pheripherals and transfer data onto the chip to program it.
-It gives output O4 and we make sure O1=O2=O3=O4.
-This all takes 14 Months due to tests and production.
-Our processors 100Mhz to 130Mhz.
-OG Arduino used risc 5 chip
+We start by creating a high-level model of the entire RISC-V processor using C code, which acts as a clear specification of how the processor should behave.
+Using tools like RISC-V GCC, we compile and run applications on this model to verify that it works correctly.
+Once we are confident that the C model accurately represents the processor, we transition to writing the actual hardware description in Verilog.
+This Verilog code includes only the processor’s core logic and instruction set, while peripherals and other modules—called IP blocks—are kept separate and reused as needed.
+These IP blocks may include analog components, pre-designed macros, or gate-level netlists that have already been proven and validated.
+By integrating the processor core with these peripherals and IP blocks, we build a complete System on Chip (SoC).
+To ensure everything functions as expected, we run the same applications on the Verilog hardware model and check that its output matches the behavior of the original C specification.
+It’s important to note the key difference between microcontrollers and microprocessors: microcontrollers are complete systems on a single chip, including CPU, memory, and peripherals, optimized for embedded, specific tasks with low cost and power consumption; microprocessors, on the other hand, consist only of the CPU core and require external memory and peripherals, making them more powerful and flexible for complex systems like PCs.
+After the Verilog RTL is finalized, it’s converted into gate-level logic—made up of AND, OR gates, flip-flops, and transistors—without any high-level constructs like if-statements.
+This stage involves placing and routing these gates to create a physical layout, which is saved in a GDSII file.
+The GDSII file contains the necessary information for the chip fabricator to manufacture the design.
+Before sending to the factory (a step called “tape-out”), the design undergoes strict checks such as Design Rule Checks (DRC) and Layout Versus Schematic (LVS).
+Once the chips are produced (“tape-in”), they are connected to peripherals and programmed.
+We verify that the output from the physical chip matches the expected outputs from previous stages, ensuring consistency.
+The entire process typically takes about 14 months due to testing and production cycles, and our processors usually run at speeds between 100 MHz and 130 MHz.
+Interestingly, the original Arduino boards used a RISC-V chip as well.

 ## Yosys